paulAlexSerban/prj--playground-react/README.md

 -   If you anticipate more complex interactions or the state logic becoming more intricate over time, or if you prefer a more structured approach to state management, `useReducer` would be the better choice.

 Both are valid in the React ecosystem, and the choice largely depends on the specific needs and complexity of your application.

+## TypeScript: `type` vs `interface`

+In TypeScript, both `type` and `interface` can be used to define shapes of data, like objects, and they have similar capabilities with some differences.
+The choice between using `type` and `interface` often comes down to preferences and specific use cases.
+Here's a comparison to help you decide which to use:

+### Interface

+-   **Extensible**: Interfaces are open-ended, meaning they can be extended by declaring the same interface multiple times or by extending other interfaces.
+This is particularly useful for defining object shapes that might be extended or merged in different parts of your codebase.
+-   **Merging**: Automatically merges declarations with the same name.
+-   **Intended for Objects**: Historically, interfaces have been the preferred way to define object shapes, especially when working with classes or objects that implement specific contracts.
+-   **Extending Classes**: Interfaces are ideal for defining public contracts of classes, including methods and properties.

+### Type

+-   **Versatility**: Types can represent not just object shapes, but also unions, intersections, primitives, tuples, and more.
+This makes them more versatile.
+-   **Mapped Types**: Types are necessary for creating mapped types, where the properties of an object type are transformed or restricted.
+-   **Unions and Intersections**: Types can easily express unions and intersections, making them powerful for combining types in complex ways.
+-   **No Declaration Merging**: Unlike interfaces, type aliases cannot be reopened to add new properties.
+Each type is defined once and cannot be modified or extended.

+### Which to Use?

+-   **Preference for Interfaces**: If you're defining object shapes that you plan to extend or expect to be implemented by classes, interfaces are usually recommended.
+They offer a more OOP (Object-Oriented Programming) approach and are more suitable for these scenarios.
+-   **Use Type for Complex Types**: When you need to define unions, intersections, tuples, or want to use mapped types, `type` is your go-to.

+### Practical Advice

+-   Use interfaces when you are designing large-scale application structures that rely on object-oriented design principles.
+-   Use types when dealing with complex type logic that might involve unions, intersections, or mapped types.
+-   Consider consistency in your project.
+If your team or project has a preference, stick with it unless there's a specific reason to do otherwise.
+-   TypeScript is designed to allow both `type` and `interface` to coexist, so you can mix and match them as your project needs evolve.

+In summary, both `type` and `interface` are powerful constructs in TypeScript, and your choice should depend on the specific needs of your project and personal or team preferences.